SteeltoeOSS/eShopOnContainers/README.md

 # eShopOnContainers - Microservices Architecture and Containers based Reference Application (**BETA state** - Visual Studio 2017 and CLI environments compatible)

 Sample .NET Core reference application, powered by Microsoft, based on a simplified microservices architecture and Docker containers.

+---

+## Steeltoe Edition

+This fork exists to demonstrate Steeltoe libraries and eventually deployment to Pivotal Cloud Foundry. **NO CHANGES HAVE BEEN IMPLEMENTED YET**

+---

 ## IMPORTANT NOTES!

 **The current supported Visual Studio version for eShopOnContainers is Visual Studio 2017 15.7** ([GA/RTM since May 8th 2018](https://docs.microsoft.com/en-us/visualstudio/releasenotes/vs2017-relnotes)) or later version.

 **Note for Pull Requests (PRs)**: We accept pull request from the community.
 When doing it, please do it onto the **DEV branch** which is the consolidated work-in-progress branch.
 Do not request it onto Master branch, if possible.